Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 <img src="assets/images/ship_steel.png">
 </td>
 <td><ul>
-<li>A ship frame could also be built with steel instead of wood in later ages. <strong>Ship rudder axis has to be built with wood, though.</strong></li>
+<li>A ship frame could also be built with steel instead of wood in later ages. **Ship rudder axis has to be built with wood, though.**</li>
 <li>Also in later ages, a motor ship could be built to break free of the tyranny of the wind.
 Place an engine with a fuel tank on the ship frame instead of a mast.
 <ul>
 <li>A motor ship with an engine is sensitive to the weight it carries, so the engine must produce enough power.
 An engine the size of 12000-15000 cc should be adequate for almost any ship.</li>